-Sit Up Front
+Ask Questions & Sit Up Front

-Don’t Wait to Address Problems
+Don’t Wait to Ask for Help

 Take Care of Yourself

 Because nursing school is so demanding it can be easy to forget to take care of yourself.
-Your priorities might change to favor studying, tests, and grades.
-That’s fine, but don’t forget that you have to take care of yourself if you’re going to succeed.
+Your priorities might change to favor doing well in school, but don’t forget that you have to take care of yourself if you’re going to succeed in the long run.